-When diet is engaged, your eating habits are dictated by diet rules, which control what you eat, how much, when, regardless of your food preferences, energy needs and so your not support the system that is trying to communicate with you.
-Your body is way more intelligent than some diet that knows nothing about you, your needs, your stress levels, your hormones, genetics and so on.
+When diet is engaged, your eating habits are dictated by diet rules, which control what you eat, how much, and when, regardless of your food preferences, and energy needs and so you do not support the system that is trying to communicate with you.
+Your body is way more intelligent than some diet that knows nothing about you, your needs, your stress levels, your hormones, genetics, and so on.

 Now I know that many people are becoming aware that diets don’t work but many are still surprised when I share that dieting increased the risk of weight gain also.